Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Live music surrounds the local Temecula Farmer’s Market

-One of the most popular things to do in Temecula on the weekends is going shopping at the Temecula Farmer’s Market.
-The Farmers Market is located right in the middle of Old Town’s parking lot, between the fire station and the chaparral center.
+One of the most popular activities in Temecula on the weekends is going shopping at the Temecula Farmers Market.
+The farmers market is located right in the middle of Old Town’s parking lot, between the fire station and the Chaparral Center.

-It’s hard to beat the ambiance of the Carlsbad Farmer’s Market in North County San Diego.
-It’s definitely one of the best things in Carlsbad.
-But what’s great about this particular farmer’s market is the variety of growers from near and far who bring farmed honey and jams, mulberry pies, and other unique valley items to the town of Temecula.
+It’s hard to beat the ambiance of the Carlsbad Farmers Market in North County San Diego.
+But what’s great about Temecula’s market is the variety of growers near and far who bring artisan honey and jams, mulberry pies, and other unique valley items.

 Temecula Duck Pond & Park